 It is only upon your Head of Department's approval that the application is finally submitted to Versus Arthritis.
-This must be completed by 16:00.
+This must be completed by 16:00 on the stated deadline.

 6. Receipt of your application will be acknowledged by email